lululxvi/deepxde/docs/user/installation.rst

     - The file has the content such as ``{"backend": "tensorflow.compat.v1"}``
     - You can also use ``python -m deepxde.backend.set_default_backend BACKEND`` to set the default backend

-Currently ``BACKEND`` can be chosen from "tensorflow.compat.v1" (TensorFlow 1.x backend), "tensorflow" (TensorFlow 2.x backend), and "pytorch" (PyTorch).
+Currently ``BACKEND`` can be chosen from "tensorflow.compat.v1" (TensorFlow 1.x backend), "tensorflow" (TensorFlow 2.x backend), "pytorch" (PyTorch), and "jax" (JAX).
 The default backend is TensorFlow 1.x.

 Which backend should I choose?
 ``````````````````````````````